dwheelerau/git-howto/README.md

 **Option 1**:
 This option is a standard push<br>
-1. Type: `git fetch origin master` to get a copy of the remote
+1. Type: `git fetch origin master` to get a copy of the remote<br>
-2. Type: `git rebase -i origin/master` to rebase the remote with your local
+2. Type: `git rebase -i origin/master` to rebase the remote with your local<br>
-3. Type: `git push origin master` to push your changes to github
+3. Type: `git push origin master` to push your changes to github<br>
    * Since you already did the rebase this should just be a simple fast-forward
    * The format of the above command is `git push <remote> <local_branch>`
    * It is ok not to rebase and just push if you are sure that your remote